 Everyone negotiates, but few negotiate well.
 Here is a collection of Working Knowledge articles and faculty working papers that detail some of the the skills needed to negotiate successfully.

 Great jazz musicians are a model for negotiators, says Michael Wheeler in his new book, The Art of Negotiation: How to Improvise Agreement in a Chaotic World.
 Creativity at the bargaining table starts with disruption of familiar routines and old assumptions.

 When teaching negotiation skills, many educators now focus almost exclusively on an interest-based approach in which both parties openly collaborate to find a mutually satisfying solution.
-However, argues HBS Professor Mike Wheeler, it's important for students to know that there's still a time and place for old-school haggling.
+Michael Wheeler argues that it's important for students to realize that there's also a time and place for old-school haggling.